-The aim of the Company's communication programme is to provide shareholders with information about the Company and to enable them to actively engage with the Company and exercise their rights as shareholders in an informed manner.
-The Company facilitates communication with shareholders through written and electronic communication, and by facilitating shareholder access to directors, management and the Company's auditor.
+The aim of the Company's communication programme is to provide stakeholders with information about the Company and to enable them to actively engage with the Company and exercise their rights in an informed manner.

+The Company facilitates communication with shareholders through written and electronic communication, and by facilitating shareholder access to directors, management, and the Company's auditors.